Crayon and Texta All Over the House? Here’s How to Remove the Stains

 The walls, floor, windows, blinds, and bedsheets are some of the most common places kids end up drawing on which, at first sight, might send you into a panic!

-The good news, however, is that removing crayon and Texta from household surfaces is fairly simple and non-damaging when the right cleaning products and techniques are used.
+The good news, however, is that removing crayon, Texta and at times ink from household surfaces is fairly simple and non-damaging when the right cleaning products and techniques are used.

 So, before you start hastily scrubbing away without any prior knowledge of how to clean crayon stains in the home, take a look at these targeted methods to remove the waxy/greasy coloured drawings from your walls, floors, and other surfaces.